Interested in Applying to UF Anthropology?

 However, not all undergraduates who major in anthropology intend to pursue graduate studies.
-Some students choose anthropology because of the unique combination of culture, biology, and geographic diversity that anthropology offers.
-Others hope to pursue studies in professional programs at the University of Florida or other institutions in the fields of law, medicine, education, library science, public affairs, urban planning, and more.
+Some students choose anthropology because of the unique combination of culture, biology and geographic diversity that anthropology offers.
+Others hope to pursue studies in professional programs at the University of Florida or other institutions in the fields of law, medicine, education, library science, public affairs, urban planning and more.

 Those majors planning to enter one of the professional colleges should seek counseling from the Office of Health and Legal Professions at the Academic Advising Center.
-Other resources regarding graduate work and career planning can be found at the Career Counseling Center in the Reitz Union.
+Other resources regarding graduate work and career planning can be found at the Career Resource Center in the Reitz Union.

 Those who are considering careers as professional anthropologists should consult with Department faculty about opportunities for graduate study at the University of Florida or at other institutions.

 The Department of Anthropology at the University of Florida is ranked as one of the best in the country.
 There are over 40 anthropologists on campus.
 In addition to the teaching faculty, anthropologists hold appointments at the College of Medicine, the College of Nursing, the Florida Museum of Natural History and the C. A. Pound Human Identification Laboratory.
 Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology and Forensic Anthropology (visit our synergies and affiliations).
 Course offerings reflect the diverse expertise of the faculty.

 Some examples of course topics:

 Sociocultural Anthropology: urban and peasant societies, medical anthropology, crisis and disasters, human rights, refugees, Diaspora studies, sex roles, women and development, North and South American ethnography, gender studies, environmental anthropology